Wound Care Billing Services in New Jersey

 Why New Jersey Wound Care Practices Need Specialized Billing

-New Jersey's healthcare market includes 30,000+ physicians, and wound care practices here face a payer market dominated by Horizon Blue Cross Blue Shield on the commercial side and NJ FamilyCare on the public payer side.
-Medicare claims are processed through Novitas Solutions, which applies its own Local Coverage Determinations that directly affect wound care procedure coverage and medical necessity requirements.
+New Jersey's healthcare market includes 30,000+ physicians, and wound care practices here face a payer market dominated by Horizon Blue Cross Blue Shield of New Jersey on the commercial side and NJ FamilyCare on the public payer side.
+Medicare claims are processed through Novitas Solutions (Jurisdiction L), which applies its own Local Coverage Determinations that directly affect wound care procedure coverage and medical necessity requirements.
 Generic billing teams without NJ specific knowledge leave revenue on the table.

 Code